Wells Fargo Fires Executive For How He Communicated With A Former Colleague

 Another senior executive has left Wells Fargo.
-But time, it's over how he communicated with a former colleague, the bank said, not for anything having to do with its various business practices that have drawn the ire of consumers, regulators, and lawmakers.
+But this time it's over how he communicated with a former colleague, the bank said, not for anything having to do with its various business practices that have drawn the ire of consumers, regulators, and lawmakers.

 Franklin Codel, head of Wells Fargo's consumer lending business, "has been dismissed from the company, effective immediately" the company announced on Friday, for "acting in a manner that was contrary to the company’s policies and expectations of its senior leaders during a communication he had with a former team member regarding that team member’s earlier termination."